Travel Words: Trip, Journey, Cruise, Tour, Voyage…

 Excursion

-An excursion is an organized trip for a group of people who are travelling for pleasure.
+An excursion is an organised trip for a group of people who are travelling for pleasure.

 - Our class is going on an excursion to Bournemouth next month.
 I can’t wait.